Fintech trends

 4. Token Cost: The current price of ZCash (ZEC) is around $50.00.

-5. Why It Matters: ZCash enhances financial privacy on the blockchain, offering users the ability to make transactions without exposing sensitive information, which is crucial for privacy-conscious individuals and institutions.
+5. Why It Matters: ZCash brings financial privacy to the blockchain, allowing users to make transactions without exposing sensitive information, which is crucial for privacy-conscious individuals and institutions.

 Railgun:

-1. What It Is: Railgun is an Ethereum Layer 2 privacy protocol that utilizes Zero-Knowledge Proofs to provide confidential transactions and smart contract interactions.
+1. What It Is: Railgun is an Ethereum Layer 2 privacy protocol that uses Zero-Knowledge Proofs to provide confidential transactions and smart contract interactions.

-2. How It Works: Railgun uses zk-SNARKs to ensure that transactions and smart contract operations are private.
-It allows users to engage in decentralized finance (DeFi) activities, like trading and lending, while keeping their transactions and account balances private.
+2. How It Works: Railgun uses zk-SNARKs to ensure transactions and smart contract operations are private.
+It allows users to do decentralized finance (DeFi) activities like trading and lending while keeping their transactions and account balances private.

 3. Market Cap: As of August 2024, Railgun has a market cap of approximately $150 million.